Syncope

 • Ultimately, it is the lack of oxygen to the brainstem reticular–activating system, which results in a loss of consciousness and postural tone

-• Most commonly, an inciting event causes a drop in cardiac output
+• Most commonly due to a drop in cardiac output

 Pregnancy Considerations

-• Placenta acts as an AV malformation, causing decreased SVR that potentiates orthostatic symptoms
+• Syncope occurs in approximately 1% of pregnancies.
+Placenta acts as an AV malformation, causing decreased SVR that potentiates orthostatic symptoms

-• Fetus lying on IVC can lead to neurogenic and hypovolemic syncope
+• Fetus lying on IVC can lead to diminished preload and subsequent syncope

 • Pregnant patients at higher risk of DVT/pulmonary embolism (PE), UTI, seizures (preeclampsia), valvular incompetencies.
 Must exclude these diagnoses in ED evaluation